 Style matters, particularly in essential spaces like the bathroom, so selecting the one that is right for you is important.
 In the last few decades, the list of choices has expanded dramatically and includes:

-• Minimalist: a popular design style for several years, minimalist focuses on natural light and clean lines.
-Functionality is another key area for both how a piece will be used and storage options.
+- Minimalist: a popular design style for several years, minimalist focuses on natural light and clean lines.
+Functionality is another key area, considering how a piece will be used and its storage options.
 Neutral colors and simple or no hardware are the go-to looks.

-• Coastal: Blues and greens are a natural fit when looking to have a calm or relaxed vibe in your bathroom, which blends perfectly with a coastal style bathroom.
-Mirrors tend to be circular, and whitewashed beadboard is frequently utilized on the walls or just as an accent given that it is inspired by the beauty of the ocean.
+- Coastal: Blues and greens are a natural fit for creating a calm or relaxed vibe in your bathroom, which blends perfectly with a coastal style.
+Mirrors tend to be circular, and whitewashed beadboard is frequently utilized on the walls or just as an accent, given that it is inspired by the beauty of the ocean.
 Turquoise, sandy beige, and sea green are all great color options for this style.

-• Traditional: considered a classic, traditional embraces a formal but comfortable design approach.
-Whites paired with brass fixtures or hardware can make a stunning statement, plus it is a good choice if you are flipping or looking to sell the home.
+- Traditional: Considered a classic, this approach features a formal yet comfortable design.
+Whites paired with brass fixtures or hardware can make a stunning statement, and it’s also a good choice if you are flipping or looking to sell the home.

-• Modern Farmhouse: A bit of old world woven with a touch of today makes the modern farmhouse style a beautiful option.
+- Modern Farmhouse: A blend of old-world charm and a touch of modernity makes the modern farmhouse style a beautiful option.
 Wood elements, aged brass finishes, and vintage lighting are the perfect elements that bring out the best in this design.

-• Transitional: A mix of traditional and contemporary, transitional blends the best of both for a classic yet more relaxed look.
-Pattern and texture are more present in this design style so don’t be afraid to try out a more bold floor tile, some wallpaper, or bring a few pops of color to the bathroom.
+- Transitional: A blend of traditional and contemporary, transitional styles combine the best of both for a classic yet more relaxed look.
+Pattern and texture are more prominent in this design style, so don’t be afraid to try out a bolder floor tile, some wallpaper, or add a few pops of color to the bathroom.

-• Rustic: Although often seen in a mountain cabin, the rustic style can offer warmth and character wherever you live.
+- Rustic: Although often seen in a mountain cabin, the rustic style can offer warmth and character wherever you live.
 Textured tile in the shower or a vanity built from reclaimed wood are beautiful ways to bring a rustic vibe to your bathroom.
-Copper accents either as a soaker tub or sink, are a great representation of this style too.
+Copper accents, whether in the form of a soaker tub or sink, are a great representation of this style as well.

-• Contemporary: A neutral color palette paired with some geometric shapes is the way to begin your contemporary bathroom design.
-Adding a few pops of color can create depth and visual interest, as can a few touches of metal or floating vanity.
+- Contemporary: A neutral color palette paired with geometric shapes is a great way to start your contemporary bathroom design.
+Adding a few pops of color can create depth and visual interest, as can a few touches of metal or a floating vanity.

-Your bathroom should be a reflection of your unique tastes and create a pleasing aesthetic which is why it is important to select the right style for you.
+Your bathroom should be a reflection of your unique tastes and create a pleasing aesthetic, which is why it is essential to select the right style for you.
 Your designer can be a great help in narrowing down which one is best.

 Are bathroom remodels worth it?

-Choosing to renovate your bathroom is a great decision and one that will give you lovely visual results as well as add value to your home.
-Talk to your designer about taking this important step.
+Choosing to renovate your bathroom is a great decision that will yield lovely visual results and add value to your home.
+Discuss with your designer the importance of taking this step.